Music of Spain: Medieval period (6th–14th centuries)

-The Muslim rulers of Al-Andalus were usually relatively tolerant of Christianity and Judaism, especially during the first three centuries of their long presence in the Iberian peninsula, during which Christian and Jewish music continued to flourish.
-Music notation was developed in Spain as early as the 8th century (the so-called Visigothic neumes) to notate the chant and other sacred music of the Christian church, but this obscure notation has not yet been deciphered by scholars, and exists only in small fragments.
-The music of the early medieval Christian church in Spain is known, misleadingly, as the "Mozarabic Chant", which developed in isolation prior to the Islamic invasion and was not subject to the Papacy's enforcement of the Gregorian chant as the standard around the time of Charlemagne, by which time the Muslim armies had conquered most of the Iberian peninsula.
-As the Christian reconquista progressed, these chants were almost entirely replaced by the Gregorian standard, once Rome had regained control of the Iberian churches.
+Muslim rulers were usually relatively tolerant of Christianity and Judaism, especially during the first three centuries of their presence, allowing Christian and Jewish music to flourish.
+Music notation was developed in Spain as early as the 8th century (the so-called Visigothic neumes) to notate sacred music of the Christian church, though this obscure notation has not yet been fully deciphered.

-The style of Spanish popular songs of the time is presumed to have been heavily influenced by the music of the Moors, especially in the south, but as much of the country still spoke various Latin dialects while under Moorish rule (known today as the Mozarabic) earlier musical folk styles from the pre-Islamic period continued in the countryside where most of the population lived, in the same way as the Mozarabic Chant continued to flourish in the churches.
-In the royal Christian courts of the reconquistors, music like the Cantigas de Santa Maria, also reflected Moorish influences.
-Other important medieval sources include the Codex Calixtinus collection from Santiago de Compostela and the Codex Las Huelgas from Burgos.
-The so-called Llibre Vermell de Montserrat (red book) is an important devotional collection from the 14th century.
+The music of the early medieval Christian church in Spain is known as the "Mozarabic Chant", which developed in isolation prior to the Islamic invasion and was not subject to the Papacy's enforcement of Gregorian chant.
+As the Christian reconquista progressed, these chants were almost entirely replaced by the Gregorian standard.
+Meanwhile, earlier musical folk styles from the pre-Islamic period continued in the countryside, in the same way as the Mozarabic Chant persisted in the churches.

+In the royal Christian courts of the reconquistors, music like the Cantigas de Santa Maria reflected Moorish influences.
+Other important medieval sources include the Codex Calixtinus from Santiago de Compostela, the Codex Las Huelgas from Burgos, and the Llibre Vermell de Montserrat, a 14th-century devotional collection containing pilgrim songs and dances.